KZ1R2N/RAG-BOT/README.md

 * **Tesseract-OCR Engine**
     * This is a system-level dependency, not a Python package.
 Your Python code depends on it to perform OCR.
     * [Tesseract Installation Guide]([https://tesseract-ocr.github.io/tessdoc/Installation.html](https://github.com/tesseract-ocr/tesseract.git))
     * On Windows, make sure to note the installation path.
 The code currently points to `C:\Program Files\Tesseract-OCR\tesseract.exe`.
 If your path is different, update the `TESSERACT_CMD_PATH` variable in `main.py`.
+Also make sure you have bengali tessdata file in your directory C:\Program Files\Tesseract-OCR\tessdata if not please download from here https://github.com/tesseract-ocr/tessdata/blob/main/script/Bengali.traineddata.

+[ If your tessdata name is ben.tessdata then in the code change it to len=ben where there is len=Bengali for pytessaract ]

 ### Installation and Setup